 Now Accepting Applications for Homeownership in North St. Louis County

 North St. Louis County is currently accepting applications for the homeownership program.
 There is no waiting list!
-Four families are needed for the 2014 building season.
+Two families are needed for the 2015 building season.

 You or someone you know may qualify to own an affordable, energy efficient and safe home.